heiligbasil/Sprint-Challenge--Java-Backend-Data-Persistence-with-SQL-Hibernate-java-todos/README.md

 ## Introduction

-This is a basic todo database scheme with users and a todo list.
+This is a basic description database scheme with users and a description list.

 ## Instructions